vuejs/docs/src/api/options-composition.md

   However, `extends` and `mixins` express different intents.
 The `mixins` option is primarily used to compose chunks of functionality, whereas `extends` is primarily concerned with inheritance.

   As with `mixins`, any options will be merged using the relevant merge strategy.

+  **Note:** The `setup` option will not be extended when using `extends`.
+If you need to extending a compontent build with the composition API you would need to manually merge the setup method: `const Component = {extends: SomeComponent, setup: SomeComponent.setup}`

 - **Example:**